 One of the main advantages of the queue mode scheme is the possibility to share calibrations between a set of programs.
+More so, since the queue runs are spread over several nights, the quality of the calibrations can also be greatly improved compared to the ones obtained during a short run in a classical mode.
 To achieve this, a calibration plan has been defined and will be carried out regularly by the queue/service observers.
-This plan includes the necessary "detrend" frames for removal of the instrument signatures (bias, flat-fields) and wavelength and Fabry-Perot calibrations.
-More details can be found on the Upena pipeline page.
+This plan includes the necessary "detrend" frames for removal of the instrument signatures (bias, darks, flat-fields, fringing) and the astronomical calibrations (standard stars, astrometric fields).
+More details can be found on the Tiwi page.

-For this semester, you can can consider the following situations:
+For this semester, you can consider the following situations: